sharetribe/flex-docs/src/docs/operator-guides-concepts/how-to-use-microcopy-editor/index.md

 [enabling multiple language support requires](/ftw/how-to-change-ftw-language/#developing-ftw-into-a-multilanguage-marketplace) custom development to set up.

-### 5. Publishing microcopy to production
+### 5. Publishing microcopy to the Live environment

 Everything we have built so far with the Microcopy editor has been in the Development environment.
-When your marketplace is live with real users and transactions, you will have a Production environment Microcopy editor as well to modify the marketplace website your users are actually using.
+When your marketplace is live with real users and transactions, you will have a Live environment Microcopy editor as well to modify the marketplace website your users are actually using.

-Since changes made and saved in the Production environment affect your end-users, it is a good idea to always start making modifications in the Development environment.
+Since changes made and saved in the Live environment affect your end-users, it is a good idea to always start making modifications in the Development environment.
 The sections above describe how to make these changes.

-When you first create your Production environment, the microcopy in your Development environment gets automatically copied over to your Production environment.
-After both environments are up and running, you will need to transfer your changes from Development environment to Production environment manually.
+When you first create your Live environment, the microcopy in your Development environment gets automatically copied over to your Live environment.
+After both environments are up and running, you will need to transfer your changes from Development environment to Live environment manually.

-Copy the contents of your editor in the Development environment, then navigate to your Production environment using the drop-down menu in the top-left of the top bar.
-Navigate to the Microcopy editor in your Production environment (Build>Content), paste the microcopy from your Development environment into the editor, and save changes.
+Copy the contents of your editor in the Development environment, then navigate to your Live environment using the drop-down menu in the top-left of the top bar.
+Navigate to the Microcopy editor in your Live environment (Build>Content), paste the microcopy from your Development environment into the editor, and save changes.

-Note that since you are working in the Production environment, there is a 5 minute delay between saving changes and seeing those changes in your marketplace.
+Note that since you are working in the Live environment, there is a 5 minute delay between saving changes and seeing those changes in your marketplace.
 This delay safeguards the reliability and speed of your marketplace for your users.